 The obvious problem with poker machines is that of diminishing returns.
 For instance, if a player is gambling $1 per spin for a maximum prize of $10,000, on the first dollar coin, he is really playing for 10,000 to 1 odds, despite the fact that the real odds of winning the major jackpot are around 2.6 million to 1.
 But if he doesn't immediately win the jackpot, on the second dollar, he has doubled his stake to win the same prize.
 After $10 without winning the jackpot, he has laid out ten times his original stake for the same prize that has not increased.

-It is not uncommon to see a player spending $100 or more in the one machine, but if he does that and still has not won a jackpot, his odds have reduced substantially, but the chance of winning the major jackpot still remain at around 2.6 million to 1.
+It is not uncommon to see a player spending $100 or more in the one machine, but if he does that and still has not won a jackpot, his losses have increased substantially, but the odds of winning the major jackpot still remain at around 2.6 million to 1 with every play.
 And as the player continues, he will lose around 15% of his stake, so eventually he will lose all his money unless he really strikes it lucky and wins his money back with a minor jackpot and that is also highly unlikely.
-So playing the poker machines is an exercise in futility and the only winner is the venue that has those machines installed and the government that rakes off enormous taxes from them.
+So playing poker machines is an exercise in futility and the only winners are the venues that have those machines installed and the governments that rake off enormous taxes from them.

 In NSW, the government makes noises about the dangers of gambling, especially on poker machines, yet refuses to pass laws to stop hotel and club managements preventing staff dealing with problem gamblers.
 For instance in 2020, poker machine room attendants stated on the record that they were not allowed to intervene when they saw problem gambling.
 They said that they had seen patrons wet themselves or use adult nappies while playing the machines, rather than go to the toilet and lose the machines to other players.